marchof/java-almanac/site/content/features/sealedtypes.md

 Unless a class is declared `final`, anyone can form a subclass of it.
 What if you want to have more control?
 For example, suppose you feel the need to write your own JSON library because none of the ones out there do exactly what you need.

-The JSON standard says that a JSON value is an object, array, string, number, Boolean, or `null`.
+The JSON standard says that a JSON value is an object, array, string, number, Boolean value, or `null`.
 The Java language had, until now, no way of expressing that a `JSONValue` should be exactly one of those six types.

 Java 15 provides a preview of “sealed types”, where you get just that control.
 You can define `JSONValue` to be `sealed`, and list the subclasses in a `permits` clause: